SATISHKAKDIYA/stripe-supabase-poc/README.md

 1. **Clone the Repository**

-   git clone <repository-url>
+   git clone git@github.com:satishkakdiya/stripe-supabase-poc.git

-   cd <repository-name>
+   cd stripe-supabase-poc

 2. **Install Dependencies**

     npm install
-    # or
+    or
     yarn install

 3. **Set Up Environment Variables**

-Create a .env.local file in the root of the project and add the following:
+Create a .env file in the root of the project and add the following:

-    POSTGRES_URL=<Your PostgreSQL URL>
     NEXT_PUBLIC_SUPABASE_URL=<Your Supabase Project URL>
     NEXT_PUBLIC_SUPABASE_ANON_KEY=<Your Supabase Anon Key>

-    create payment table with fields id, name, email, card_number, expiry_date, and cvv and table name must be Payment.
+    create payment table manually with fields id, name, email, card_number, expiry_date, and cvv and table name must be Payment.

 4. **Start the Development Server**